jung-kurt/recmgr/README.md

 ![recmgr](image/logo.gif?raw=true "recmgr")

-Package recmgr provides a thin, goroutine-safe wrapper around [Google's btree package](https://github.com/google/btree).
+Package recmgr provides a thin, multi-keyed, goroutine-safe wrapper around [Google's btree package](https://github.com/google/btree).
 It facilitates the use of multiple indexes to manage an in-memory collection of records.